Consumerism: In the 21st century

 Madeline Levine criticized what she saw as a large change in American culture – "a shift away from values of community, spirituality, and integrity, and toward competition, materialism and disconnection."

-Businesses have realized that wealthy consumers are the most attractive targets of marketing.
-The upper class's tastes, lifestyles, and preferences trickle down to become the standard for all consumers.
-The not-so-wealthy consumers can "purchase something new that will speak of their place in the tradition of affluence".
-A consumer can have the instant gratification of purchasing an expensive item to improve social status.
+Due to businesses targeting marketing towards wealthy consumers, their tastes, lifestyles, and preferences trickle down to standards for all consumers.
+Less wealthy consumers can "purchase something new that will speak of their place in the tradition of affluence".

 Emulation is also a core component of 21st century consumerism.
 As a general trend, regular consumers seek to emulate those who are above them in the social hierarchy.
 The poor strive to imitate the wealthy and the wealthy imitate celebrities and other icons.
 The celebrity endorsement of products can be seen as evidence of the desire of modern consumers to purchase products partly or solely to emulate people of higher social status.
 This purchasing behavior may co-exist in the mind of a consumer with an image of oneself as being an individualist.

 Cultural capital, the intangible social value of goods, is not solely generated by cultural pollution.
 Subcultures also manipulate the value and prevalence of certain commodities through the process of bricolage.
 Bricolage is the process by which mainstream products are adopted and transformed by subcultures.
 These items develop a function and meaning that differs from their corporate producer's intent.
 In many cases, commodities that have undergone bricolage often develop political meanings.

 For example, Doc Martens, originally marketed as workers boots, gained popularity with the punk movement and AIDS activism groups and became symbols of an individual's place in that social group.
 When corporate America recognized the growing popularity of the brand, it underwent another change in cultural meaning through counter-bricolage.
 The widespread sale and marketing of Doc Martens brought them back into the mainstream.
 While corporate America reaped the ever-growing profits of the increasingly expensive boot and those modeled after its style, Doc Martens lost their original political association.
 Consumers used Doc Martens and related items to create an "individualized" sense of identity by appropriating statement items from subcultures they admired.